bom-d-van/dir_tagger/README.md

 DirTagger
 ===

-A gem saving some frequent used paths and keeping them at hand, both in a very ease and comportable way.
+A gem saving some frequently-used paths and keeping them at hand, both in a very ease and comportable way.
 The concept is to give your directory a tag, and then store it in '~/.tag_dir_profile'.
-After that, you can retrieve the path of the directory by a shell command with the tag as parameter. https://github.com/bom-d-van/dir_tagger
+After that, you can retrieve the path to the directory by a shell command by passing the tag as parameter. https://github.com/bom-d-van/dir_tagger

 Examples